On the Rank of Multigraded Differential Modules: Non-positive differential degree

-This final example shows that a differential module that is free as an $R$-module need not have a free flag; thus Lemma~\ref{non-pos-minimal-flag} cannot be strengthened to apply to differential modules with $\deg\delta>\mathbf{0}$.
+This final example shows that a differential module that is free as an $R$-module need not have a free flag; thus Theorem~\ref{non-pos-minimal-flag} cannot be strengthened to apply to differential modules with $\deg\delta>\mathbf{0}$.